 "With great pleasure I endorse Fanny Brewster’s new book on the African psyche.
 She brings a magnifying lens to images on philosophy, mythology, stories, and dreams, that challenges the Eurocentric blindness of African values and its effect on Black people in the Americas.
 I commend the reading of this book to old and new generations in the spirit of balancing social psychic energy and embracing healing in the world."

 Carmen Ada Gonzalez, Ed.D, Jungain Analyst, C.G.
 Jung Institute, San Francisco.
 Recipient of the 2000 Peace and Justice Award from the City of Cambridge.

-"Extraordinarily well researched and heartfelt, Race in the Unconscious: Dreaming in Color fills many long-standing gaps in the clinical practice and theory around African Americans in Jungian psychology.
+"Extraordinarily well researched and heartfelt, Race and the Unconscious fills many long-standing gaps in the clinical practice and theory around African Americans in Jungian psychology.
 Practitioners and clients from all backgrounds will once again benefit from Dr. Brewster’s insight.
 A powerful and incredible book."

 Satya Doyle Byock, Director of The Salome Institute of Jungian Studies and author of Quarterlife: The Search for Self in Early Adulthood.

 "In Race and the Unconscious, Dr. Fanny Brewster provides a "Literary dreamlife voice for the African Diaspora" to the reader who is a serious seeker of truth and understanding.
 This work offers a way to move beyond those historical descriptions of African people which were based more on projections from the European imagination than upon factual information, making them invisible both consciously and unconsciously, without any understanding of their rich inner life and dreams.
 This book will transform that landscape."